A safety app designed for women faced with threatening domestic violence situations.

 Design an intuitive product to instantly help victims

-Focused on security, safety, and discretion
+Focus on security, safety, and discretion to support women in danger

 Case Study Navigation